 641 Connect (KYTC Item #1-187.31) is a project to widen an important corridor in Lyon and Caldwell Counties in Western Kentucky.
-Following several years of study, a preferred alternate route was identified to reconstruct approximately 9.2 miles of US 641 between Eddyville and Fredonia, ultimately expanding the highway from two lanes to four.
-641 Connect will improve safety for the public and improve mobility for residents, visitors, and commercial vehicles.
+Following several years of study, a preferred alternate route was identified to reconstruct approximately 9.2 miles of US 641 between Eddyville and Fredonia.
+The new roadway design will be three lanes, with one through lane in each direction and a center, alternating passing lane.
+Overall, the project will enhance safety and mobility for residents, visitors, and commercial vehicles.

 In Lyon County, 641 Connect links travelers to I-24 and I-69.
 These interstates provide linkage to the Land Between the Lakes recreation area and Paducah to the west, Hopkinsville to the east, Mayfield to the south, and Henderson to the north.